 Latest results

-Additional tables containing age and sex breakdowns were also included in the accompanying tables.
+Additional tables containing age, sex, deprivation quintile (most and least deprived), and skill level breakdowns were also included in the accompanying tables.

 Key Points: